 - Trigger reboot

-- Trigger factory defaults
+- Trigger factory defaults .

-- Trigger custom default

 - Carry out image update

 - Carry out H8 firmware update

 - Upload certificate

 - Change master password

+- Diagnostics

 - Download configuration files

-8.2.2 Navigation via the Web Interface
+Navigation via the Web Interface 8.2.2

 The WebGUI is divided into functional tabs.
 Click on one of these tabs to navigate through the board.
 The selected tab is identified by a darker background colour, see the following image (General in this case).